-8.Assessments/Trainings321a.Demonstrates knowledge of a variety of screening and assessment tools321b.Can use two to three screening/ assessment procedures offectively321

-screening and assessment tools321b.Can use two to three screening/321

-b.Can use two to three screening/

-acconcement proceedures offectively

-assessment procedures effectively

-c.
-Can differentiate correct verses incorrect 3 2 1

-responses 3 2 1

-d.Completes all information on screening 3 2 1

-assessment forms

-e.Scores assessments accurately and

-includes written descriptions as

-appropriate and as directed by supervisor, 3 2 1

-does not unilaterally interpret results, or

-write evaluation summary reports, or

-make recommendations for treatment

-f.
-Attends SLT in-service trainings 3 2 1

-g.
-Observation of four other SLPs during 3 2 1

-school year
+8.Assessments/Trainings SLT 3 2 1 a.
+Demonstrates knowledge of a variety of screening and assessment tools 3 2 1 b.Can use two to three screening/ assessment procedures effectively 3 2 1 c.
+Can differentiate correct verses incorrect responses 3 2 1 d.Completes all information on screening assessment forms 3 2 1 e.Scores assessments accurately and includes written descriptions as appropriate and as directed by supervisor, does not unilaterally interpret results, or write evaluation summary reports, or make recommendations for treatment 3 2 1 f.
+Attends SLT in-service trainings 3 2 1 g.
+Observation of four other SLPs during school year 3 2 1

-8.Assessments/Trainings 3 2 1 a.Demonstrates knowledge of a variety of screening and assessment 3 2 1 b.Teaches SLT how to use two to three screening/assessment procedures effectively (demonstrates/observes/checks accuracy) 3 2 1 c.
+8.Assessments/Trainings SLP 3 2 1 a.
+Demonstrates knowledge of a variety of screening and assessment 3 2 1 b.Teaches SLT how to use two to three screening/assessment procedures effectively (demonstrates/observes/checks accuracy) 3 2 1 c.
 Has instructed and demonstrated how to differentiate correct verses incorrect responses (observes SLT's skills) 3 2 1 d.Provides instruction on procedure to complete and record all information on screening assessment forms 3 2 1 e.Instructs on how to score assessments accurately and how to include written descriptions when in doubt of response, interprets test results and prepares evaluation report, makes recommendation for treatment 3 2 1 f.
 Attends SLP in-service trainings 3 2 1 g.
 Facilitates observation of four other SLPs during school year 3 2 1